pcaressa/awful/README.md

 Awful provides a Lisp-like (but parentheses-less) formalism to encode values and expressions.

-### Using the interpreter

-Currently two interpreters are available: a Python version, written in a non idiomatic Python aimed at portability, which served for prototyping purposes and a C version, that should be considered *the* implementation.

-#### Python version

-The Python prototype is simple to use: you'll need the Python environment set up, version 3; no packages other than the built-in ones are used.

-Just store the folder [py] somewhere in the PATH and launch

-    python3 awful

-In the first place, you can launch this command from inside the folder [py/] itself.

-#### C version

-The C interpreter ought to be compiled before being used: you'll need a C compiler such as `clang` or the one coming with `MS Visual Studio` etc. Some compilers, such as `clang`, explicitly need to load math libraries when compiling.

-The [c/] folder contains all source files needed to compile the interpreter: see the [c/README.md] for instructions.

-For example you could type, inside the [c/src/]:

-    clang -lm -DAWFUL *.c -o awful

-to create an executable for the Awful language (of course, add all compiler options you like).
-The executable awful can now be launched to execute the interpreter:

-    ./awful

-### Interacting with the interpreter

-After launching the interpreter, a prompt will appear:

-    AWFUL - AWful FUnctional Language
-    (c) 2023 by Paolo Caressa <github.com/pcaressa/awful>

-    Type: 'bye' to leave, 'batch FILENAME' to process a file Lines starting with backslash or empty are skipped A line ending with backslash is joined to the following one

-    awful 1:

-Now you can type an Awful expression and get the result computed: if the expression needs to span over multiple lines then add a final backslash to the line and the interpreter will ask for more, as in

-    awful 1: ADD 1       \
-    awful 2|     MUL 2 3
-    7
-    awful 3:

-To leave the interpreter type `bye`, to evaluate a file whose lines contain single Awful expressions use `batch FILENAME`; text after a backslash will be ignored, so that one can insert comments in a batch file in this way.

-For example suppose the `sample.awf` text file contains

-    \ Example of function application
-    ({x:ADD x 1} 10)

-    ADD\
-    19\
-    21

-Then, we could write

-    awful 1: batch sample.awf
-    11
-    40
-    awful 2:

-Inside a script one can use the `bye` and the `batch` directives, too.

 ### Awful syntax

 An expression is just a sequence of token: a token can be